Reading Time: 4 minutes

 Shallow thinking carries a hidden cost.
 It leaves us anxious, fragmented, and unsure of what to believe.
 When attention is scattered, the self begins to fracture.
 Anxiety rises because the nervous system never completes a cycle.
 The mind keeps loading new information without ever processing the old.

 The human psyche needs coherence, a sense of continuity between thought, emotion, and action.
 Without it, meaning collapses.
 The more we chase the next thing, the less we feel anchored in anything.
 This is why so many describe a quiet exhaustion that no rest seems to cure.
+Often, what erodes first is not intelligence itself, but the felt sense of understanding and connection explored in The Quiet Erosion of Understanding.
 The mind has been spread too thin to find itself again.

 The Return to Depth